inner children image.jpg

 • Often with this style, there was a history of caretaking of a parent (depressed or alcoholic).
 And there was an emotional lesson for that child: “The only way to get love is to take care of others.
 I won’t get my needs met from my parents.”

 • Does this style fit you?
 Does it feel like you’re there for your partner and feel that little is coming back your way?
 The stakes are really high with the Caretaker and there is a big dilemma in their adult relationships: “If I express my needs, I will be rejected or abandoned.
-And then I feel that gut wrenching disappointment.”
+And then I feel that gut wrenching disappointment: No one is there for me!”
 So, to avoid feeling all that I will be a caretaker.

 • Many times, Caretakers feel “selfish” and “a burden” if they ask for help or have someone take care of them (imagine that).
 It really is a one way street!